GM will stop reporting monthly U.S. vehicle sales

-DETROIT (Reuters) - General Motors Co (GM.N) said on Tuesday it will stop reporting monthly U.S. vehicle sales, saying the 30-day snapshot does not accurately reflect the market and will instead issue quarterly sales.
+DETROIT, April 3 (Reuters) - General Motors Co said on Tuesday it will stop reporting monthly U.S. vehicle sales, saying the 30-day snapshot does not accurately reflect the market and will instead issue quarterly sales.

 GM will also no longer report monthly sales in China, its largest market, and Brazil.
 GM will provide monthly data to the U.S. Federal Reserve, industry associations and government agencies across the globe but that data is not made public.